 which is for $ X $ and $ Y $ whose density and distribution function are $ f_{X,Y}(x,y) $, and $F_{X,Y}(x,y) $ respectively, and $\mathbb{S}(X,Y)$ is the joint support set.
-To find joint maximum entropy distribution, some intended constraints are needed as well:
+Some intended constraints are needed to find the joint maximum entropy distribution as well:

-where $ m_i(x,y) $s for $ j=1,\ldots,k' $ are some known moments which are calculated based on the available data set, $ g_i(X,Y) $s for $ j=1,\ldots,k' $ are corresponding functions to $ m_i(\cdot,\cdot) $s, $ k' $ is the number of constraints on moments which does not have to be equal to $k$, and $ dF_{X,Y}(x,y) $ is the full differential of $ F_{X,Y}(x,y) $.
+where $ m_i(x,y) $s for $ j=1,\ldots,k' $ are some known moments, which are calculated based on the available data set. $ g_i(X,Y) $s for $ j=1,\ldots,k' $ are corresponding functions to $ m_i(\cdot,\cdot) $s. $ k' $ is the number of constraints on moments, which does not have to be equal to $k$. $ dF_{X,Y}(x,y) $ is the full differential of $ F_{X,Y}(x,y) $.
 Then the maximum entropy distribution is gotten by applying the Lagrange function made of Shannon entropy and its corresponding constraints as well:

-Then the Lagrange function should be differentiated with respect to $ f_{X, Y}(\cdot) $ and by using the Kuhn-Tucker method joint maximum entropy distribution is found out:
+Then, the Lagrange function should be differentiated for $ f_{X, Y}(\cdot) $, and by using the Kuhn-Tucker method, joint maximum entropy distribution is found:

 In the next section, the copula concept is added to the maximum entropy procedure to make the effect of available dependency on data.
 Function $f_{X, Y}(x,y)$ is not as reliable as the result of the maximum copula entropy.